Tru Skool

-Tru Skool (born Sukhjit Singh OLK) is a Derby Midlands, UK based Punjabi bhangra, hip hop, record producer.
-He was awarded multiple Brit Asia TV Music Awards.
-His produced albums "Back to Basics" by Diljit Dosanjh and "Bacthafucup" by Karan Aujla were charted on Billboard Top Canadian Albums.
+Tru Skool (born Sukhjit Singh OLK) is a Derby, Midlands, UK-based Punjabi bhangra and hip hop record producer.
+Two albums he produced, Back to Basics by Diljit Dosanjh and Bacthafucup by Karan Aujla, charted on the Billboard Canadian Albums chart.
+He has also been awarded multiple Brit Asia TV Music Awards.

-He is known for using a variety of Punjabi folk instruments along with traditional Hip-Hop beats.
-He usually plays all instruments such as Dhol, Tabla, Harmonium, Drums in his songs by himself.
-Also he is recognized as one of finest producers in Punjabi music known for his originality and immense music quality.
+He is known for using a variety of Punjabi folk instruments along with traditional hip-hop beats.
+He usually plays all instruments such as dhol, tabla, harmonium, and drums in his songs by himself.

 Career

 In 2004, Tru-Skool started his career with the Word Is Born which was collaborated with Mandeep Singh Marwah known as The Specialist.
 After this, he produced his second album Repazent again with The Specialist.

-He has worked with [Diljit Dosanjh] for [Back 2 Basics (Diljit Dosanjh album)|Back 2 Basics] (2012).
+He worked with Diljit Dosanjh for Back 2 Basics (2012).
 Later he worked with JK, Kulvinder Singh Johal and many more.

-In 2013 he was awarded for Best Asian Music Producer at the [Brit Asia TV Music Awards].
-In 2017 he was awarded both Best Album for One Time 4 Ya Mind and Best Music Producer.
+In 2013 he was awarded for Best Asian Music Producer at the Brit Asia TV Music Awards.
+In 2017, he was awarded both Best Album for One Time 4 Ya Mind and Best Music Producer.

-In 2021, Karan Aujla's album " BacTHAfucUP" produced by him appeared on #19 Billboard Top Canadian Albums.
+In 2021, Karan Aujla's debut album, Bacthafucup, produced by him, appeared at number 19 on the Billboard Canadian Albums chart.